Undergraduate Study in Music

 For students who wish to pursue a program with more emphasis on performance, the department offers the Five-Year Program.
 Students approved by the department for this program take the normal number of courses in their freshman year, but then work at the three-course rate for the four years following.
 This permits more intensive work in performance.
 These students are expected to give a senior recital.

 This program is designed for music concentrators; thus admission to the five-year program is only granted to students willing to commit to this concentration choice as freshmen.

 Permission to follow the five-year program involves a first year of study at the normal rate, and four further years of working and paying at the three-course rate.
 This means that a student doing the five-year program will pay four years of tuition, but ten terms of fees, room and board.

 Students may combine this option with advanced standing to finish degree requirements in four years and remain at Harvard for a fifth year at the reduced rate.

 1. In the freshman year, student requests certification from Department.
 This takes the form of a brief letter to the Director of Undergraduate Studies, outlining the student’s performance background and plans for performance study in the five-year program.

 2. The Music Department considers and acts on this request.

 3. If the request is approved, the student takes the department’s certification to her/his Resident Dean, and makes a request for permission to remain at Harvard for ten terms, and to work for eight terms at the three-course rate.

 4. Resident Dean takes this request to the Administrative Board for permission.

-5. Resident Dean notifies the student and the Head Tutor of Music of the Administrative Board’s decision.
+5. Resident Dean notifies the student and the Director of Undergraduate Studies of Music of the Administrative Board’s decision.